Why I Don’t Blog and How You Can Stop Blogging Too

 Blogs originally started as personal thoughts delivered via a basic content management system.
 In most cases, those blogs were often attached to static websites.
 Using that system, photographers could post regularly updated, time-sensitive content that supplemented material found on their static website.
 Over the years, blogs have evolved and are now incredibly complex.

 Rather than remaining independent from static website content, that line between website and blog has blurred.
 Today, many photographers run their entire websites on blogging platforms like WordPress or Blogger.
 On a related note, if you’re not completely happy with your website, you might be happier if you ran your website on Good Gallery instead.
-Yes, that would probably be better.
+Yes, that would be better.

 For the purposes of this discussion and to define what we’re talking about more clearly, a blog is an area of your website where you post fresh content regularly.
-The rest of your website is where you typically post relatively static content.
+The rest of your website is where you post static content.
 Examples of more static information might include your biographical information, your contact information, and your primary image galleries.

 Other static content might also include articles and information.
 Some of that content can be referred to as evergreen content.
-The name evergreen comes from trees that retain their color year-round, but refers to the kind of content that stays relevant for long periods of time—often for many years (or forever if you keep it updated).
+The name evergreen comes from trees that retain their color year-round, but refers to the kind of content that stays relevant for lengthy periods of time—often for many years (or forever if you keep it updated).

 Every year I teach hundreds of photographers about SEO and the business of photography.
 I’m frequently asked by students if they should blog more, start blogging, continue blogging, or give up blogging altogether.